tat3/djitter/README.md

 # Djitter

 Twitter clone using Django

-This is a Django tutorial from https://ahackersday.com/blog/djitter-how-to-build-a-twitter-clone-using-django-2-0/
+This code is based on a Django tutorial (https://ahackersday.com/blog/djitter-how-to-build-a-twitter-clone-using-django-2-0/).

 ## Usage